ARCHER2-HPC/archer2-docs/docs/research-software/namd/namd.md

 If your jobs runs out of memory, then you can can run the _smp_ version of NAMD which uses less memory.
-This involves launching a combinbation of MPI processes for communication and worker threads which perform compution.
+This involves launching a combination of MPI processes for communication and worker threads which perform computation.

 !!! note
     The optimal choice for the numbers of MPI processes and worker